 Nine additional semester hours chosen from MA courses numbered 300 and above.
-Three of these hours may be satisfied by HNS 377W, HNS 381WX, MA 330WX or ERH 332 At least a 2.0 GPA must be maintained for courses within the minor field.
+At least a 2.0 GPA must be maintained for courses within the minor field.

 To become a candidate for the minor, the cadet must obtain the approval of both the Head of the Department of Applied Mathematics and the head of the department in the major field.